daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 ![sparsity_sim]

-Initially, the model performs well as the factorization problem is less complex (correlation and coverage) and the matrix is dense.
-As sparsity increases and the signal in the data gets fragmented, the average performance decreases with increasing variability.
+Initially, the model performs well as the factorization problem is less complex and the matrix is dense.
+As sparsity increases and the signal in the data is corrupted, the average performance decreases with increasing variability.

 Let's try this again but make the problem